mkuzmick/watch-together/documentation/documentation/1-making-a-github-repo.md

 # Making a Github Repo

-1. Go to your github profile (``https://github.com/YOUR-USERNAME``) in your internet browser, and click on "``Repositories".
-Then click on the green button that says "New" to create a new repository.
+1. Go to your github profile (``https://github.com/YOUR-USERNAME``) in your internet browser, and click on ``Repositories``.
+Then click on the green button that says ``New`` to create a new repository.
 2. Write a name for your repository that is simple and clear.
-Do not use spaces, instead use "-".
-For example, "watch-together".
+Use ``-`` instead of spaces.
+For example, ``watch-together``.
 3. Write a description for your repository.
 This step is optional.
-In this case, we will write, "An express app that will connect airtable, slack, and some film database API."
+In this case, we will write, ``An express app that will connect airtable, slack, and some film database API.``
 4. Check the box to initialize this repository with a README. **what does this mean, do we want an explanation here?**
 5. Click the "Add .gitignore: none" button to type in, and then select, "node".
 6. Click the "Add a license" button and select "MIT License". **marlon, during your screencast you said this doesn't really matter. do we want this step in here?**